Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 Coffee shop’s viewpoint

-On the way, you see a farmer’s market for villagers to sell produces.
+On the way, you see a farmer’s market for villagers to sell produce.
 Villagers come in trucks and scooters carrying their animals and vegetables.
 Batak traditional houses are still commonly found on the island.
 At the end of the road, we found this small village with only a few traditional homes.
 It looks like a great place for napping.

 In the highland, like an eagle’s gaze, the tiny blocks appeared to be a quiet fishing village on the shore.
 Farmers plowed lands by the foothill appeared as miniatures.
 As you descend to the fishing village, you will find many villages along the road.
 Children are running home after school.
-The descend takes around 20 minutes on a narrow paved road.
+The descent takes around 20 minutes on a narrow paved road.
 You can explore the village and farmlands.
 The fertile soil and water from the lake are advantages for paddy farming.
 Doors are a way to show elaborate artwork of the Batak tribe.
 This village is near the Dacitic Lava Flow that was formed by the last energy of the Toba Supervolcano magmas

-Hot springs in Lake Toba is one of the main attractions on the west side of the lake that can be accessed by road.
+Hot springs in Lake Toba are one of the main attractions on the west side of the lake that can be accessed by road.
 I found it quite a disappointment as the hot spring is like dying.
 The local operators used waterpipes to draw hot springs to their pools.
 The road to Pangururan is busy and dusty, like back to the Medan.

 Local transportation

-Indulges in Batak cuisine that can be enjoyed in any restaurant on the island if you had not tried it in Medan.
+Indulges in Batak cuisine that can be enjoyed in any restaurant on the island if you have not tried it in Medan.
 There are very limited restaurants outside of TukTuk and Ambarita.
 Opposite the museum, a coffee shop patronized by locals for breakfast.
 Try their Mie Gomak – noodle dish.
 The other dish is Arsik, a wedding banquet dish.

 Best Time to Visit